By Dorene J. Stamper

 “I’m glad they wouldn't allow us to do that.
 Could you have seen us all alone in the dark.
 We would've gone screaming back to the house at the first croak of a frog!”

 “And how about Auntie’s dog, Skipper?
 He kept trying to grab at us when we were swinging!”

 “I remember him,” Jeanetta Lynn laughed.
 “He would bark wildly at us as we flew past him on the swings!
 He’d jump up and down trying to catch our shoes as we swung past.
 On one attempt, he managed to snag my shoe, and at the speed I was going, he went flying through midair.
 Thankfully, Skipper wasn't hurt, however he never tried that again.”

 Laughing even harder now, Serenity was gasping while saying, “He ended up in the middle of Auntie’s vegetable garden, all covered with smashed tomatoes.”

-“What are the two of you doing out all alone with only a horse to protect you, and so far away from your family?” he smirked.
+“What are the two of you doing out all alone?
+By the looks of it, your family aint here to protect you either,” he smirked.

 Quickly glancing behind her, Jeanetta Lynn then focused her attention back on the first soldier as he took hold of Misty’s bridle.